Moonshine: Pot still

 A pot still is a type of distillation apparatus or still used to distill flavored liquors such as whisky or cognac, but not rectified spirit because they are poor at separating congeners.
-Pot stills operate on a batch distillation basis (as opposed to a Coffey or column stills which operate on a continuous basis).
+Pot stills operate on a batch distillation basis (as opposed to a Coffey or column stills, which operate on a continuous basis).
 Traditionally constructed from copper, pot stills are made in a range of shapes and sizes depending on quantity and style of spirit.
-Geographic variations in still design exist, with certain stills gaining popularity in regions of Appalachia.
+Geographic variations in still design exist, with certain kinds popular in parts of Appalachia, a region known for moonshine distilling.

-Spirits distilled in pots is commonly 40% ABV, and top out between 60 and 80% after multiple distillations.
+Spirits distilled in pots commonly have 40% ABV, and top out between 60 and 80% after multiple distillations.

 Safety

 Poorly produced moonshine can be contaminated, mainly from materials used in the construction of the still.
 Stills employing automotive radiators as condensers are particularly dangerous; in some cases, glycol produced from antifreeze can be a problem.
-Radiators used as condensers could also contain lead at the connections to the plumbing.
-Using these methods often resulted in blindness or lead poisoning in those who consumed tainted liquor.
-In Prohibition-era United States, many died from ingesting unhealthy substances with their moonshine.
-Consumption of lead-tainted moonshine is a serious risk factor for saturnine gout, a very painful but treatable medical condition that damages the kidneys and joints.